 Does Amcache record DLLs?

-Yes — on Windows 10 build 1709 (October 2017) and later.
-The Root\InventoryApplicationFile key records both EXEs and DLLs that the Compatibility Appraiser classifies as PE files, with the same schema for both: full path, SHA-1 hash, publisher, version, link date, ProgramId, and KeyLastWriteTimestamp.
+Yes, on Windows 10 build 1709 and later.
+Root\InventoryApplicationFile records both EXEs and DLLs that the appraiser classifies as PE files, with the same schema for both: full path, SHA-1 of the first 31 MiB, publisher, version, link date, ProgramId, and KeyLastWriteTimestamp.

 Import-Csv .\HOST_amcache_UnassociatedFileEntries.csv |